icopy-site/awesome-cn/docs/awesome/awesome-claude-code.md

 - [Claude Codex Settings](https://github.com/fcakyon/claude-codex-settings) by [fatih akyon](https://github.com/fcakyon) - A well-organized, well-written set of plugins covering core developer activities, such as working with common cloud platforms like GitHub, Azure, MongoDB, and popular services such as Tavily, Playwright, and more.
 Clear, not overly-opinionated, and compatible with a few other providers.
 - [Claude Mountaineering Skills](https://github.com/dreamiurg/claude-mountaineering-skills) by [Dmytro Gaivoronsky](https://github.com/dreamiurg) - Claude Code skill that automates mountain route research for North American peaks.
 Aggregates data from 10+ mountaineering sources like Mountaineers.org, PeakBagger.com and SummitPost.com to generate detailed route beta reports with weather, avalanche conditions, and trip reports.
 - [Claude Scientific Skills](https://github.com/K-Dense-AI/claude-scientific-skills) by [K-Dense](https://github.com/K-Dense-AI/) - "A set of ready-to-use Agent Skills for research, science, engineering, analysis, finance and writing."
 That's their description - modest, simple.
 That's how you can tell this is really one of the best skills repos on GitHub.
 If you've ever thought about getting a PhD... just read all of these documents instead.
 Also I think it IS an AI agent or something?
 Awesome.
+- [Codebase to Course](https://github.com/zarazhangrui/codebase-to-course) by [Zara Zhang](https://github.com/zarazhangrui) - A Claude Code skill that turns any codebase into a beautiful, interactive single-page HTML course for non-technical vibe coders.
 - [Codex Skill](https://github.com/skills-directory/skill-codex) by [klaudworks](https://github.com/klaudworks) - Enables users to prompt codex from claude code.
 Unlike the raw codex mcp server, this skill infers parameters such as model, reasoning effort, sandboxing from your prompt or asks you to specify them.
 It also simplifies continuing prior codex sessions so that codex can continue with the prior context.
 - [Compound Engineering Plugin](https://github.com/EveryInc/compound-engineering-plugin) by [EveryInc](https://github.com/EveryInc) - A very pragmatic set of well-designed agents, skills, and commands, built around a discipline of turning past mistakes and errors into lessons and opportunities for future growth and improvement.
 Good documentation.
 - [Context Engineering Kit](https://github.com/NeoLabHQ/context-engineering-kit) by [Vlad Goncharov](https://github.com/LeoVS09) - Hand-crafted collection of advanced context engineering techniques and patterns with minimal token footprint focused on improving agent result quality.